-There is no question about the need to label pipes.
 Pipe markers are required by ANSI A13.1 (and ASME A13.1).
 OSHA includes ANSI A13.1 by reference for the pulp and paper industry, textiles, and for welding and cutting.
 But that does not mean you will not be cited if you are outside of those industries and do not have ANSI compliant pipe marking.
-OSHA considers pipe marking to be a safety issue and a lack of proper pipe marking can be cited under the OSHA General Duty Clause.
+OSHA considers pipe marking to be a safety issue.
+A lack of proper pipe marking can be cited under the OSHA General Duty Clause.

 ANSI is not the only organization that sets standards for pipe marking.
-The International Institute For Ammonia Refrigeration (IIAR) has standards for ammonia pipe marking in refrigeration systems.
-CGA (Compressed Gas Association) has set standards for medical gas pipe marking.
+The International Institute for Ammonia Refrigeration (IIAR) has standards for ammonia pipe marking in refrigeration systems.
+Compressed Gas Association (CGA) has set standards for medical gas pipe marking.
 There are standards for marine pipe marking.
 You need to be aware of and comply with the pipe marking standards that apply to your location.
 However, the ANSI A13.1 pipe marking standard is, by far, the one that most commonly applies.

 Color is the fastest and most effective way to communicate information.
 ANSI A13.1 pipe markers use a color code to identify the type of material the pipe contains.
 The ANSI pipe marking color code is: